KlimLe/ML4B-Stock-Prediction/README.md

 #### Features

-#### 1. Data Collection and Preprocessing:
+##### 1. Data Collection and Preprocessing:

  - **Financial News Dataset**: The dataset consists of news articles related to various companies, along with their publication dates.
  - **Stock Prices and Fundamental Data**: Stock prices and fundamental data (like PE Ratio, EPS, Revenue, and Market Cap) are fetched for specific companies using the yfinance library.

 ##### 2. Text Preprocessing:

-- Tokenization and Lemmatization**: The news articles are preprocessed to remove non-alphabetical characters, convert text to lowercase, remove stop words, and lemmatize the words to their base form.
+- **Tokenization and Lemmatization**: The news articles are preprocessed to remove non-alphabetical characters, convert text to lowercase, remove stop words, and lemmatize the words to their base form.

- - Sentiment Analysis: The sentiment polarity of each news article is calculated using the TextBlob library.
+ - **Sentiment Analysis**: The sentiment polarity of each news article is calculated using the TextBlob library.

  - **Text Embeddings**: Each preprocessed news article is converted into a numerical vector (embedding) using a pre-trained BERT model from the transformers library.